murriel/saltstack-cheatsheet/README.md

 ```

 ## Doing things
+Copy a file directly to a target server. one-off operation. if path specified is a directory, file will copy to the directory.
+Full path can be specified to rename file during copy. existing files will be overwritten. use `chunked` to copy an entire directory
 ```
-salt-cp 'target' filename /path/to/file # Copy a file directly to a target server. one-off operation. if path specified is a directory, file will copy to the directory.
-Full path can be specified to rename file during copy. existing files will be overwritten.
+examples:

-example: salt-cp dev-03 config /path/to/config
+salt-cp 'target' filename /path/to/file salt-cp dev-03 config /path/to/config
+salt-cp *dev-103* /srv/pillar /mindshow/salt/pillar --chunked -v
 ```

 ## Packages